grahamhub/playlistify/README.md

 # and you're done!

 You should be able to issue commands in the configured channel for playlistify.
 If you don't know what to tell it to do, the help command is `!helpme`.

+# Contributing

+Feel free to open any bug fix/feature PR!
+Just make sure you're doing your work in an aptly named branch (i.e. `feature-name` or `bug-fix-reference`)